-A through-flight PNR ticket is issued when you are taking a hop flight via another country to your destination.
-It saves you the cumbersome time of checking in and checking out from the immigration as also prevent from wasting your time on the luggage belt while your next onward flight is already calling you out for a take off.
+A throughfare flight PNR ticket is issued when you are taking a hop flight via another country to your destination.
+It saves you the cumbersome time of checking in and checking out several times from the immigration, as also prevent wasting your time on the luggage belt while your next onward flight is already calling you out for a take off.

-The through-fare flight PNR ticket is slightly costlier than taking regular flights with a break.
-You will need to pass check out from the arrivals and then re-enter the airport from the departure terminal, through the immigration.
+The throughfare flight PNR ticket is slightly costlier than taking regular flights with a break.
+In the latter case though, you will need to pass through the arrival gate and then re-enter the airport from the departure terminal, through the immigration.
 This is where the real fun begins.
 If you do not know the rules, you will get held up at the immigration because you do not have a transit visa.

 What can go wrong with a ‘through-fare flight PNR Ticket’.

-While ‘through-fare flight tickets’ are meant for passenger convenience, it can put you in trouble when you do not know what is happening at the transit airport.
-With a through-fare flight ticket, when you land at the transit airport, you simply need to move quickly through the transit gates instead of ‘Arrivals’ and head for your next flight.
+While ‘throughfare flight tickets’ are meant for passenger convenience, it can put you in trouble when you do not know what is happening at the transit airport.
+With a throughfare flight ticket, when you land at the transit airport, you simply need to move quickly through the transit gates instead of ‘Arrivals’ and head for your next flight.
 Since you already have the next boarding pass, you can straightaway move and wait at the boarding gate while your flight arrives.
-This is typical when you have chosen a single aircraft with a ‘through-fare flight ticket’.
+This is typical when you have chosen a single plane with a ‘throughfare flight ticket’.
 For example – all your flights from source to destination is on ‘Air Asia.’

 You need a transit Visa in a particular country if you are planning to stay there for 6 hours or more!